DIY Farmhouse Dining Table: Build for Under $150 (Plans)

 - Sand it flat: Start with 80-grit sandpaper on your orbital sander to level out the joints.
 Move up to 120-grit, and finish the entire top and base with 220-grit until smooth to the touch.

-- Attach the top: Place the tabletop face down on blanket on the floor.
+- Attach the top safely: Place the tabletop face down on a blanket.
 Center the base upside down on top of it.
-Use "figure-eight" fasteners or Z-clips to attach the base to the top.
-(Again, this allows the solid wood top to expand and contract without cracking).
+Use "figure-eight" tabletop fasteners or Z-clips to attach the base.
+Do not screw the base directly into the top with regular pocket screws; the wood needs to expand horizontally as seasons change, or it will crack itself apart.

 The Finished Masterpiece